 Buying a home can be a daunting experience, especially if you are a first-time buyer.
-There are lots of costs involved so you need to save more than the deposit because for a while it will seem that all you are doing is paying out money.
-You need to keep control of those expenses so that they cost you as little as possible.
+There are lots of costs involved so you need to save more than just a house deposit, because for a while it may seem like all you are doing is paying out expenses.

-Check Out The Deals
+Check Out The Deals Available To You

-Some mortgage companies charge a fee just for processing your application, but that will show on the mortgage comparison sites.
+Some mortgage companies charge a fee just for processing your application, but that will show you on the mortgage comparison sites.
 Also, beware of how much they say they will give you a mortgage for.
 Just because a company says they will give you a £150,000 mortgage does not mean that you could comfortably afford it.

-Go Out Of Town For Solicitors
+Go Out Of Town For A Solicitor

 There are four main types of surveys to choose from: